 Dr Tooran Alizadeh – Sydney School of Architecture, Design and Planning

 Dr Tooran Alizadeh’s research utilises cross-disciplinary knowledge and methodologies to gain new vital perspectives into the ever-growing complexities of cities in the age of advanced technological challenges and opportunities.
-She has investigated the socio-spatial implications of telecommunication infrastructure in Australia and beyond; and the extent to which smart city initiatives respond to the strategic challenges of each city and its citizens.
+She has investigated the socio-spatial implications of telecommunication infrastructure in Australia and beyond, and the extent to which smart city initiatives respond to the strategic challenges of each city and its citizens.

 The SOAR Fellowship will provide the opportunity to up-scale and accelerate her current research in two main streams of 1) Understanding global trends of smart cities with a focus on India; and 2) Capturing local voices in smart cities in collaboration with local governments in Australia.

 Dr Sally Gainsbury is Deputy Director of the Gambling Treatment and Research Clinic within the Brain and Mind Centre and School of Psychology.
-Her primary expertise is the psychology of gambling to develop and evaluate harm-minimisation strategies, and she’s been investigating new technologies like blockchain and Internet gambling and gaming.
+Her primary expertise is the psychology of gambling to develop and evaluate harm-minimisation strategies, and she’s been investigating new technologies like blockchain and internet gambling and gaming.

-Dr Joseph Lizier – School of Civil Engineering, Faculty of Engineering and Information Technologies
+Dr Joseph Lizier – School of Civil Engineering, Faculty of Engineering

 Dr Joseph Lizier is researching complex systems, the interdisciplinary study of collective behaviour, self-organisation and emergence.
-He’s currently focussed on providing new theory and software tools to enable measuring information processing in biological and bio-inspired systems.
+He’s currently focused on providing new theory and software tools to enable measuring information processing in biological and bio-inspired systems.

 Dr Susanna Park’s current research program is targeted to develop objective tools to measure nerve damage in chemotherapy-treated patients, identify sensitive markers to identify patients at risk of long-term nerve damage, and provide a platform for the development of clinical trials of neuroprotective strategies.

-Dr Mark Post is a linguist specialising in the documentation, analysis and conservation of Asia’s Indigenous languages, and one of the few linguists conducting field research in the linguistically-rich and little-studied Eastern Himalayan region.
+Dr Mark Post is a linguist specialising in the documentation, analysis and conservation of Asia’s indigenous languages, and one of the few linguists conducting field research in the linguistically rich and little-studied Eastern Himalayan region.

-The SOAR Fellowship will enable Dr Post to advance and expand his current projects partnering with Indigenous researchers and community organisations to document and conserve Indigenous languages of mainland Asia, develop leadership and communication skills in the modern South Asian cultural context, and complete a three-volume book.
+The SOAR Fellowship will enable Dr Post to advance and expand his current projects partnering with indigenous researchers and community organisations to document and conserve indigenous languages of mainland Asia, develop leadership and communication skills in the modern South Asian cultural context, and complete a three-volume book.

 Dr Milena Simic leads clinical and biomechanical research in the field of knee osteoarthritis and musculoskeletal health.
 Her research focuses on innovative strategies aimed at preventing the deterioration of joint health in people with knee osteoarthritis.

-With the SOAR fellowship, she will create international guidelines for clinical gait analysis in musculoskeletal conditions.
+With the SOAR, she will create international guidelines for clinical gait analysis in musculoskeletal conditions.
 She’ll also use video analysis and data to automate the detection of gait deviation using machine learning, and will conduct a trial to determine if optimising exercise therapy and reducing non-steroidal anti-inflammatory drug use prevents joint deterioration.

 Dr Justin Wong is head of the Epigenetics and RNA Biology Program at the Centenary Institute.
-As a molecular biologist and epigeneticist, he has a strong focus on cancer research and is currently focussing on ribonucleic acid (RNA) splicing and RNA modification.
+As a molecular biologist and epigeneticist, he has a strong focus on cancer research and is currently focusing on ribonucleic acid (RNA) splicing and RNA modification.